North India: General climate

 North India lies mainly in the north temperate zone of the Earth.
-Though cool or cold winters, hot summers and moderate monsoons are the general pattern.
-North India is one of the most climatically diverse regions on Earth.
-During summer, the temperature often rises above 35 °C across much of the Indo-Gangetic plain, reaching as high as 50 °C in the Thar desert, Rajasthan and up to 49 in Delhi.
-During winter, the lowest temperature on the plains dips to below 5 °C, and below the freezing point in some states.
-Heavy to moderate snowfall occurs in Himachal Pradesh, Ladakh, J&K and Uttarakhand.
-Much of North India is notorious for heavy fog during winters.
+Though cool or cold winters, hot summers, and moderate monsoons are the general patterns, North India is one of the most climatically diverse regions on Earth.
+During summer, temperatures often rise above 35 °C across much of the Indo-Gangetic plain, reaching as high as 50 °C in the Thar Desert, Rajasthan, and up to 49 °C in Delhi.
+During winter, the lowest temperatures on the plains dip below 5 °C and drop below freezing in some states.
+Heavy to moderate snowfall occurs in Himachal Pradesh, Ladakh, Jammu & Kashmir, and Uttarakhand.
+Much of North India is also notorious for heavy fog during the winters.

 Extreme temperatures among inhabited regions have ranged from -45 °C in Dras, Ladakh to 50.6 °C (123 °F) in Alwar, Rajasthan.
-Dras is claimed to be the second-coldest inhabited place on the planet (after Siberia), with a recorded low of -60 °C.
+Dras is claimed to be the second-coldest inhabited place on the planet (after Siberia), with a recorded low of −60 °C.

 Precipitation

-The region receives heavy rain in plains and light snow on Himalayas precipitation through two primary weather patterns: the Indian Monsoon and the Western Disturbances.
+The region receives heavy rain in plains and light snow on Himalayas precipitation through two primary weather patterns: the Southwest Monsoon and the Western Disturbances.
 The Monsoon carries moisture northwards from the Indian Ocean, occurs in late summer and is important to the Kharif or autumn harvest.
 Western Disturbances, on the other hand, are an extratropical weather phenomenon that carry moisture eastwards from the Mediterranean Sea, the Caspian Sea and the Atlantic Ocean.
 They primarily occur during the winter season and are critically important for the Rabi or spring harvest, which includes the main staple over much of North India, wheat.
-The states of Jammu and Kashmir, Himachal Pradesh and Uttarakhand receive some snowfall in winter months.
+The states of Jammu and Kashmir, Himachal Pradesh and Uttarakhand receive very heavy snowfall in winter months, however glacial and alpine areas receive snowfall throughout the year in these states.

 Traditional seasons

-Northern Indian tradition recognises six distinct seasons in the region: summer (grishma or garmi, May–June), rainy (varsha, July–August), cool (sharad, September–October, sometimes thought of as 'early autumn'), autumn (hemant, November–December, also called patjhar, lit. leaf-fall), winter (shishir or sardi, January–February) and spring (vasant, March–April).
+Northern Indian tradition recognises six distinct seasons in the region: summer (grishma or garmi (jyesth- ashadh), May–June), rainy (varsha (shravan-bhadra), July–August), post-monsoon (sharad (ashivan-kartik), September–October, sometimes thought of as 'early autumn'), autumn (hemant (margh-paush), November–December, also called patjhar, lit. leaf-fall), winter (shishir or sardi (magh-phagun),January–February) and spring (vasant (chaitra-baishakh), March–April).
 The literature, poetry and folklore of the region uses references to these six seasons quite extensively and has done so since ancient times when Sanskrit was prevalent.
 In the mountainous areas, sometimes the winter is further divided into "big winter" (e.g. Kashmiri chillai kalaan) and "little winter" (chillai khurd).

 Demographics

-The people of North India mostly belong to the Indo-Aryan ethno linguistic branch, and include various social groups such as Brahmins, Kayasthas, Rajputs, Banias, Jats, Rors, Gurjars, Kolis, Yadavs, Khatris, Kambojs and Dalits.
-Other minority ethno-linguistic communities such as Dravidian, Tibeto-Burman and Austroasiatic exist throughout the region.
+The people of North India mostly belong to the Indo-Aryan ethno linguistic branch, and include various social groups such as Brahmins, Rajputs, Gadarias, Kayasthas, Banias, Jats, Rors, Gurjars, Kolis, Yadavs, Khatris and Kambojs.
+Other minority aboriginal ethnic communities such as Dravidians and Austroasiatics exist throughout the region.